Welcome to your new home—Silicon Valley!

 We understand that the rental and housing market in the Bay Area can be hard to navigate.

 We hope that this easy-to-use housing guide created by UCSC Silicon Valley Extension with the help of JM Consulting, will help you find housing in the San Francisco Bay area.
 It's filled with great tips to ease some of the stress and make your relocation an exciting new adventure.

-Getting around the Bay Area can be tough without a car.
+Getting around the Bay Area can be difficult without a car.
 Depending on your preferences, you can spend very little ($) or a lot ($$$$), on transportation.

-- Make an appointment through the DMV website.
+- Make an appointment to get your license through the DMV website.

-- Be sure to review test examples and study the California Driver Handbook.
+- Study the law.
+Be sure to review test examples and the California Driver's Handbook.

 - Go to the DMV on your appointment day.
 Bring the following documents:

 - Two residency documents, such as a copy of your house lease, utility bill, or credit card bill.

 - Pay the $38 application fee.

 - Give a fingerprint scan and have your photo taken.